stoyky/stoyky.github.io/content/blog/z2a_custom_sample/index.md

 ![alt text](cruloader_output.png)

-Ultimately, parts of this PNG file are decoded and XOR'ed with the key 0x61.
+Finally, parts of this PNG file are decoded and XOR'ed with the key 0x61.

 ![alt text](xor_61.png)